Title: On the Verge (Prelude to an Admission of Love)

 Mulder knows he should refuel but his appetite left him the minute Scully collapsed outside his apartment.

-“I’ll walk with you as far as the laundry,” Walker offers.
+“I’ll accompany you as far as the laundry,” Walker offers.
 “This way."

 Mulder approaches the service counter and scans the whiteboard menu.
 Lighter fare includes soups, burgers, meat pies, a long list of beers.
 For heartier appetites: roast lamb, steak and chips, chicken parm, the list goes on and on.
 And then there are the desserts, most of which he doesn’t recognize.
 Stickjaw Toffees?
 Cherry Ripe?
 Pineapple Lumps?
 It’s an all-you-can-eat smorgasbord, courtesy of the Australian government.